tsefat2143/SimpleTweet/README.md

 The following **optional** features are implemented:

 - [x] User can **pull down to refresh tweets timeline**
-- [ ] User is using **"Twitter branded" colors and styles**
-- [ ] User sees an **indeterminate progress indicator** when any background or network task is happening
-- [ ] User can **select "reply" from detail view to respond to a tweet**
-  - [ ] User that wrote the original tweet is **automatically "@" replied in compose**
-- [ ] User can tap a tweet to **open a detailed tweet view**
-  - [ ] User can **take favorite (and unfavorite) or reweet** actions on a tweet
-- [ ] User can **see embedded image media within a tweet** on list or detail view.

-The following **bonus** features are implemented:

-- [ ] User can view more tweets as they scroll with infinite pagination
-- [ ] Compose tweet functionality is build using modal overlay
 - [x] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.org/android/Using-Parceler).
-- [ ] Replace all icon drawables and other static image assets with [vector drawables](http://guides.codepath.org/android/Drawables#vector-drawables) where appropriate.
-- [ ] User can **click a link within a tweet body** on tweet details view.
-The click will launch the web browser with relevant page opened.
-- [ ] User can view following / followers list through any profile they view.
-- [ ] User can see embedded image media within the tweet detail view
-- [ ] Use the popular ButterKnife annotation library to reduce view boilerplate.
-- [ ] On the Twitter timeline, leverage the [CoordinatorLayout](http://guides.codepath.org/android/Handling-Scrolls-with-CoordinatorLayout#responding-to-scroll-events) to apply scrolling behavior that [hides / shows the toolbar](http://guides.codepath.org/android/Using-the-App-ToolBar#reacting-to-scroll).
-- [ ] User can **open the twitter app offline and see last loaded tweets**.
-Persisted in SQLite tweets are refreshed on every application launch.
-While "live data" is displayed when app can get it from Twitter API, it is also saved for use in offline mode.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough